-We excited to announce the opening of the Minturn Bike Park on Saturday, August 29 at 11:00am!
-The bike park will be a world class amenity for all ages, families, and abilities to enjoy.
-It will include green beginner trails and a kid friendly pump track to advanced dirt jumps and gravity flow trails with drops, rolls, and features.
-We are applying for grants and actively fundraising to bring this park to life.
-Thanks to our community of trail supporters we raised over $50,000 to date which will allow construction to begin in the summer of 2020!
+We are excited to announce the opening of the Minturn Bike Park on Saturday, August 29!
+The bike park is a world class amenity for all ages, families, and abilities to enjoy.
+It includes green beginner trails and a kid friendly pump track to advanced dirt jumps and gravity flow trails with drops, rolls, and features.
+Head out with the whole family and enjoy a day at the bike park and relax in the Gerald Gallegos Family Pavilion!

-Trails have been more important than ever during this pandemic.
+Trails have been more important than ever during the pandemic.
 They offer an opportunity to get out of our homes, socialize, feel normal, and improve our physical and mental health.
-But we have a responsibility to recreate responsibly not for only ourselves, but the others around us.
+But we must recreate responsibly not for only ourselves, but the others around us.
 Please follow these guidelines when getting outside.
 We are all in this together and its on us as a community to come out of this pandemic even stronger!

 If you haven’t checked out Trailforks yet please do so and get to know the program.
 It is a great resource for us as an organization and for you as a rider/hiker.
 Connect your Strava for insightful data, upload trail condition reports that are live on our website, and find favorite routes across the Valley.
 Trailforks now includes hiking trails, simply click the drop down menu at the top of the page to switch to hiking or biking trails.